thomasgalliker/NuGetUtils/README.md

 - Issue 1: Response status code does not indicate success: 403 (The specified API key is invalid, has expired, or does not have permission to access the specified package.).
   - Your NuGet API Key is invalid, has expired or the premission does not allow to unlist the selected package
   - Create a new API Key: Select Scopes "Unlist package", Select Packages: The package(s) you want to be able to unlist with this key.
+- Issue 2: There is no fine-grained filter to include or exclude certain package versions.
+For simlicity, this feature is not (yet) available.
+Feel free to fork this repository and create a Pull Request with your changes.

 ### License
 This project is Copyright &copy; 2019 [Thomas Galliker](https://ch.linkedin.com/in/thomasgalliker).
 Free for non-commercial use.
 For commercial use please contact the author.